Find An Attorney Who Understands Complex Property Division

 Have they handled complex division of business assets in a divorce before?

 There are unique issues involved in a divorce where the party or parties own a firmly held business or a sole proprietorship.
 Working alongside financial experts who understand business valuations can provide a more accurate picture for your situation.
 Learn more about complex asset division on our related post.

 The Wrong Decision Could Cost You Far Too Much

 Believe it or not, many divorce settlement agreements do not contemplate and address the tax implications of the property divisions they propose.
 At Capps Law Firm, PLLC, we are highly conscientious about incorporating tax liability into your property settlements to maximize the property settlement benefit.
 We work directly with CPAs and other tax professionals as necessary to assist our clients in getting and keeping a great deal.
 We recognize that being knowledgeable about divorce tax is critical to providing full service to our clients.

 By not addressing tax issues at the time of your divorce directly, and presuming that taxes are something a good accountant can clean up later, you can end up agreeing to terms where the real value of the property awarded may be significantly different than what one or both parties are expecting.
 Tax consequences can be significant in a divorce and should be addressed in the context of the overall settlement.

 Business Skill, Tax Experience and a Love Of Math Add up to Success

 From a young age, attorney Kelly J. Capps had an affinity for numbers.
 She holds an undergraduate degree in business administration.
-In addition to being a business owner, she has considerable experience with the tax implications of dividing pensions and retirement benefits in the divorce.
+In addition to being a business owner, she has considerable experience with the tax implications of dividing pensions and retirement benefits in a divorce.
 Our team is comfortable with the sophisticated mathematics involved in many divorce cases.
 This is an important skill to look for in your divorce attorney.